The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Abstract

 \section{Abstract}

 We study the gradient-based training of large-depth residual networks (ResNets) from standard random initializations.
-We show that with a diverging depth $L$, a fixed embedding dimension $D$, and an arbitrary hidden width $M$, the training dynamics converges to a \emph{Neural Mean ODE} training dynamics.
-Remarkably, the limit is independent of the scaling of $M$, covering practical cases of, say, Transformers, where $M$ (the number of hidden units or attention heads per layer) is typically of the order of $D$.
-For a residual scale $\Theta_D\big(\frac{\alpha}{LM}\big)$, we obtain the error bound $O_D\big(\frac{1}{L}+ \frac{\alpha}{\sqrt{LM}}\big)$ between the model's output and its limit after a fixed number gradient of steps, and we verify empirically that this rate is tight.
-When $\alpha=\Theta(1)$, the limit exhibits \emph{complete} feature learning, i.e.~the Mean ODE is genuinely non-linearly parameterized.
-In contrast, we show that $\alpha \to \infty$ yields a \emph{lazy ODE} regime where the Mean ODE is linearly parameterized.
+We show that infinite-depth ResNets behave as if they were infinitely wide, regardless of their actual width.
+More precisely, we obtain that with a fixed embedding dimension $D$, the training dynamics converges to a unique \emph{Neural Mean ODE} training dynamics as the depth $L$ diverges, regardless of the scaling of the hidden width $M$.
+For a residual scale $\Theta_D\big(\frac{\alpha}{LM}\big)$ with $\alpha=\Theta_D(1)$, we obtain the error bound $O_D\big(\frac{1}{L}+ \frac{1}{\sqrt{LM}}\big)$ between the model's output and its limit after a fixed number gradient of steps.
+In this regime, the limit exhibits maximal \emph{local} feature updates, i.e.~the Mean ODE is genuinely non-linearly parameterized.
+In contrast, we show that $\alpha \to \infty$ yields a \emph{lazy ODE} regime where the Mean ODE is linearly parameterized, and we derive a convergence rate in this case as well.
 We then focus on the particular case of ResNets with two-layer perceptron blocks, for which we study how these scalings depend on the embedding dimension $D$.
-We show that for this model, the only residual scale that leads to complete feature learning is $\Theta\big(\frac{\sqrt{D}}{LM}\big)$.
-In this regime, we prove the error bound $O\big(\frac{1}{L}+ \frac{\sqrt{D}}{\sqrt{LM}}\big)$ between the ResNet and its limit after a fixed number of gradient steps, which is also empirically tight.
+We identify the residual scale $O\big(\frac{\sqrt{D}}{LM}\big)$ as necessary and sufficient for maximal local feature updates.
+In this regime, we prove a high-probability error bound $O\big(\frac{1}{L}+ \frac{\sqrt{D}}{\sqrt{LM}}\big)$ between the ResNet and its limit after a fixed number of gradient steps.
 Our convergence results rely on a novel mathematical perspective on ResNets : (i) due to the randomness of the initialization, the forward and backward pass through the ResNet behave as the stochastic approximation of certain mean ODEs, and (ii) by propagation of chaos—that is, asymptotic independence of the units—this behavior is preserved through the training dynamics.
+We verify empirically that all our rates are tight.